Manager UI

 Figure 7.
 A When-Then example, which shows how, on the When-side an asset type can be selected, while on the Then-side the action, in this case a push notification, is defined.

 The frequency on which rules trigger as well as a timer schedule can be set.
-The rule frequency, a dropdown on the upper right of each 'Then' panel defines how frequent a rule can trigger.
+The rule frequency, a dropdown on the upper right of each 'Then' panel defines how frequently a rule can trigger.
 For example 'Always' means every time the condition is triggered, but only after the condition has been false (so not continuously on being true).
 The scheduler (right next to the name field of the rule) lets you set an occurrence period as well as repeat that occurrence.

 Figure 8.
 The Rules trigger frequency (right) as well as time scheduler (left) defines when rules are triggered and active.
 The scheduled example sets the rule to be active until June 20 2022, only on weekdays.